 What should I do?

-Anyone who wants to get tested can find their local testing centres by visiting the Ministry of Health website.
+Anyone who wants to get tested can find their local testing centres by.

 To avoid contracting and spreading the virus, wash your hands properly, cough and sneeze into the crook of your elbow and throw tissues away immediately.